Skip to content

 Backend versionsmlx 0.31.3, llama.cpp 7410, cuda 13.0

-Accelerator summary"M3 Pro (18-core GPU) + 36 GB unified"
+Accelerator summaryM3 Pro (18-core GPU) + 36 GB unified

-The fingerprint hash is a SHA-256 over only the bucketed fields above.
+The fingerprint_hash is a SHA-256 over only the bucketed fields above.
 Two machines with identical hardware produce identical hashes — a class identifier, not a device identifier.
+In --strict-anon mode the hash is omitted entirely.

-Captured signals per workload result
+3. Captured signals per workload result

 {